Women in the workplace have a narrative issue. Could the way businesswomen frame their careers be holding them back?

 Maybe it isn’t surprising that many women credit their success to luck.
 Leadership research shows that there are multiple, measurable double standards impeding women’s success while similarly advancing men.
 Are women actually lucky, or are they mistaking equal treatment or equal pay for serendipity?
-Are women more accustomed to using these passive descriptors to avoid being seen as arrogant or — society’s favorite — “bossy?”
+Are women more accustomed to using these passive descriptors to avoid being seen as arrogant or—society’s favorite—”bossy?”

 The Unlucky Gender

 When most people envision a strong leader, they picture stereotypically male traits: assertiveness, independence, competitiveness.
 These traits can make for a very fine leader, but when applied to a woman, they become negative descriptors.
 Men become bosses, and women become “bossy.”
 Women are twice as likely as men to be branded as bossy in the workplace, a trend that underlies the gender stereotypes still inherent in the workforce.
-Women are in a catch-22 — they must be strong and independent without being seen as bossy.
+Women are in a catch-22—they must be strong and independent without being seen as bossy.

 The Right Kind of Help

-In our leadership research data, many women considered themselves lucky to have been noticed by supervisors or work with a specific team.
+In our leadership research data, many women considered themselves lucky to have been noticed by supervisors or to work with a specific team.
 Women with true sponsors really are lucky.
-However, women often gain passive mentors rather than sponsors that actively promote them and help them climb the corporate ladder.
+However, women often gain passive mentors rather than sponsors who actively promote them and help them climb the corporate ladder.
 While women are mentored more often than men, these mentorships produce fewer promotions and are less likely to be provided by a senior executive.
 Women are also less likely to have a sponsor.
 Unlike mentors, sponsors introduce you to the “right” people and use their influence to shield you from company politics.